 We don’t realize it, but when we speak negative words about others, we too become covered with negativity.
 However, if we learn to transform our words of judgment to words of mercy, our days will become good and joyful.
 We will not be bogged down by the words of destruction we have spoken aloud.

 “If you want joy in your life and have happy days, keep your tongue from saying bad things and your lips from talking bad about others” (1 Peter 3.10 NLV).

 Blessing 2: We will always have an answer.

 We may not know everything, but God certainly does.
 When He can trusts us with our words, He will open up His wisdom and release it on our lives.
 The void left behind after we stop criticizing will be replaced by God’s righteous words of wisdom.

 “Let your conversation be gracious and attractive so that you will have the right response for everyone” (Colossians 4.6 NLT).

-Read the rest by purchase my book, Reframing: 40 Days to Refresh Your Life, on Amazon.
+*Read the rest of this article by purchasing my award-winning book, Reframing: 40 Days to Reframe & Refresh Your Life, on Amazon.